 - On average, 343 Congolese refugees arrive in Uganda daily.

-We are currently constructing 200 latrines and bathing shelters in Maratatu settlement, including 50 handwashing stations.
+With support from SIDA, we are currently constructing 200 latrines and bathing shelters in Maratatu settlement, including 50 handwashing stations.
 Using local capacity, we are recruiting hygiene promoters who will help with public awareness and teach about good hygienic practices.